-The schedule for weekly readings, activities, and assignments for the entire course is posted in Canvas.
+The schedule for weekly readings, activities, and assignments for the entire course is posted in this syllabus below.
+Details and instructions for each module assignments ae given in Canvas LMS.
 These are organized in modules.
 Each module ends on Sundays at midnight.
-Assignments for each module are due by end of the module dates.
+Assignments for each module are due by end of each module dates.